 For women who are earning more money than their partner, it's a good idea to keep some of that money in a separate account.
 Setting money aside for your own individual use will give you protection and will be a necessity during a divorce.
 You can discuss the separate account with your partner if you want to, but it may not be necessary if you are planning to separate and do not want to cause more turmoil.

 Keep Inheritance Separate

 You do not want to put your spouse's name on any inheritance assets or accounts.
 It is also best to not use those funds to pay for any marital expenses because the nature of them can completely change afterwards.
 By putting your spouse's name on them or using them to pay off other marital debts, you risk the loss of securing exemption status on those assets or accounts.

-If your source of income comes from ownership of a business, you will want to protect that business.
+If your source of income comes from ownership of a business, you will want to protect that business from being split up or otherwise financially destroyed in a divorce.
 Discuss with your San Diego divorce attorney the different options you have regarding trusts and agreements that can safeguard the business.

 In any marriage, there is the possibility of having to pay alimony if one spouse creates a certain standard of living for the other.
 Typically if the marriage lasted less than 10 years, you will only have to pay support for half the marriage's length.
 The payments really come down to the judge's discretion, perception of the marriage's finances, and the marital standard of living.